TryGhost/algolia/packages/algolia/README.md

 - `-s, --skip`, takes a comma separated list of post slugs that need to be **excluded** from the index (see [caveats](#caveats) above)

 - `-V, --verbose`, switches on verbose mode, but there's not much too see here (yet)
+- `-l, --limit`, limit the amount of posts to receive.
+Default is 'all'
+- `-p --page`, define the page to fetch posts from.
+To be used in combination with `limit`.
 - `-sjs --skipjsonslugs`, uses a list of slugs in `config.json` to skip before they're uploaded.
 This method will request all data from Ghost and skip at the point it would normally upload to Algolia.
 If you're getting `414 Request-URI Too Large` errors using `-s`, this is the method to use.

 ## Develop